 He concluded his tale with the assertion that there is something ‘very queer on the top of Ben Macdui’ and that he would never return to the mountain.
 A Fellow of the Royal Society and noted scientist, Collie had a reputation for intelligence and an analytical mind to the extent that a 2013 publication suggested he may have provided some of the inspiration for Arthur Conan Doyle’s creation of Sherlock Holmes.
 His reputation resulted in his account being widely reported by the press.

 After Collie’s claims were made public, a number of other mountaineers came forward to tell of their own encounters with the Grey Man.
-Other responses after Collie’s tale was published were more dismissive, suggesting that the Cairngorm’s themselves have a bleak, eerie atmosphere enough to cause the mind of a lone climber to play tricks on them.
+Typically the response to these following accounts was more dismissive, suggesting that the Cairngorm’s themselves have a bleak, eerie atmosphere that could cause the mind of a lone climber to play tricks on them.
 One of the men to come forward was fellow chemist and mountaineer Alexander Kallas, who reported his own encounter on Ben Macdui.
 Searching for crystals on the mountain with his brother, both men noticed a large figure approaching them from the summit of the mountain, before disappearing from view.
 While waiting nervously for it to reappear, both men were seized by a sense of dread and fled down the mountain.

 Mountaineers on Ben Macdui have continued to report encounters with a strange presence on the mountain.
-Crunching footsteps are a common theme, although witnesses have also reported strange whining or ringing noises, or even what sounds like a deep voice speaking in gaelic, as well as a common feelings of fear and despondency.
+Crunching footsteps are a common theme, although witnesses have also reported strange whining or ringing noises, or even what sounds like a deep voice speaking in Gaelic.
+Strange feelings of fear and despondency are also often described.
 Some have even reported a strange draw towards cliff edges, as if an unseen presence is trying to force them over it.
 While the majority report an unseen presence or sense of dread, others have described encounters with a very visible and real creature.